ros-infrastructure/rep/navsat.rst

 * GLONASS Satellites Visible SNR

   - Signal-to-Noise ratio in decibels for visible satellites.
 Order correlates to order reported in Satellites Visible.  ex(42, 11, 25)

+* Total DOP

+  - Total Dilution of Precision - the total of multiplicative effects on GPS accuracy.  ex(7.2)

 * PDOP